Who The Fuck is That? He's a man outta time!

 ).
 In 2008 he received another solo ongoing that lasted 24 issues.
 In 2012 he returned in the Avengers: X-Sanction

-mini series and has been announced to be taking over a new series titled Cable and X-Force
+mini series and starred in a new series titled Cable and X-Force

 This comic contains examples of: